-2) Set a timer
+2) Set a Timer for Yourself

-In reality is, sitting down to plan your meals for the week, takes no longer than 10 minutes!
+In reality is, sitting down to plan your meals for the week takes no longer than ten minutes!
 If you don’t believe it, set a timer.
-Once the timer goes off, if you aren’t finished, the rest of the week can be leftovers! haha.
-But really, I guarantee you, it can be done in 10 minutes or less!
+Once the timer goes off, if you aren’t finished, the rest of the week can be leftovers!
+(Hah!)
+But really, I guarantee that with a little practice, you can do it in ten minutes or less!

-3) Keep a calendar
+3) Keep a Calendar

-3) Find your families favorite patterns
+3) Find your Family’s Favorite Patterns

-4) Let the Kids inspire you
+4) Let Your Kids Inspire You

-The kids can get involved and will keep you accountable as well!
-I can personally tell you, some of my favorite memories are when I would gather the kids around for a Monday night activity, and they would be the ones to plan the meals!
+Your kids can get involved and will keep you accountable as well!
+I can personally tell you, some of my favorite memories are when I would gather the kids around for a Monday night activity, and they would be the ones to plan the meals.
 They love flipping through cookbooks and showing me the meals they wanted to eat that week.
 They loved shouting out their favorites, and being the ones to pick the day of the week it would be prepared on.
 Not only does this teach them what an important activity meal planning is, but also gives you the opportunity to spend some quality time with them.

-8) Start with a template!
+8) Start with a Template

 Print out a meal plan template that allows you to just fill in the blanks.
 It’s much easier than having a blank sheet of paper staring at you.
 A template can help you stay organized and on track, and inspire you to fill it out completely.

-9) Recruit a friend!
+9) Recruit a Friend

 Do you have other ways you get inspiration?
 We’d LOVE to hear about it!